by Lori Treloar

 The Malahat Drive was built in response to pressure from the increasing number of residents and automobile owners who demanded that the Government provide a decent, direct route to access up-island communities.

-17 miles of highway over the mountain was constructed in 1910 for approximately $200 000.
-The road opened in 1911 and the road was immediately acclaimed a scenic wonder.
-The First Nations name “Malahat” was officially adopted in the summer of 1911.
+The new 17 miles of highway over the mountain were constructed in 1910 for approximately $200 000.
+The first vehicle to take the trip over the new Malahat road did so in January 1911 through 18 inches of snow.
+The Native name “Malahat” was officially adopted in the summer of 1911.
 The new highway was not for the faint of heart.
-The original gravel road was mostly one lane with turn-outs so that vehicles could pull over when cars were approaching from the opposite direction.
+The original gravel road was mostly one lane with turn-outs so that vehicles could pull over when cars were approaching from the other direction.
 The road was steep and narrow, with no railings, and with stretches that went on forever with no place to turn around.
 Accidents were frequent and brakes were often destroyed in a single trip.
-Many old-timers told stories of harrowing trips over the Malahat.
-At the entrance to Goldstream Park there was a tight curve known as “Suicide Corner”.
-It was the scene of many accidents.
-Fortunately for drivers today, the ‘Hat was “modernized” in 1956.
+Many old-timers can tell stories of harrowing trips over the Malahat.
+At the entrance to Goldstream Park there was a tight curve known as “Suicide Corner” that was the scene of many accidents.
+Fortunately for us the ‘Hat was “modernized” in 1956.

-Even in the early days, the Malahat was the scene of regular speed traps.
-The speed limit was 12 miles per hour.
-If you exceeded the limit, you would receive a $20 fine which was a princely sum at that time…and, apparently, it was impossible to argue your way out of paying.
+Even in the early days the Malahat was the scene of regular speed traps.
+In those days the speed limit was 12 miles per hour.
+If you exceeded the limit you would receive a $20 fine which was a princely sum at that time…and apparently it was impossible to argue your way out of paying.